“Rimes” are spelling patterns (vowel + ending), while “rhymes” are matching sounds at the ends of words.

 The Importance of Rimes in Reading and Spelling

 Decoding is turning written text into spoken words.
-Rimes make this process easier because they encourage pattern recognition.
+Rimes make this process easier by encouraging pattern recognition.
 This process of storing rime-based patterns in long-term memory is central to orthographic mapping, the brain’s method for turning unfamiliar words into instantly recognized words.

 Benefits of Using Rimes in Decoding

-• Pattern Transfer: If a child knows back, they can more easily read track, snack, crack, black.
+Pattern Transfer: If a child knows “back,” they can more easily read “track,” “snack,” “crack,” and “black.”

-• Reduced Cognitive Load: Recognizing familiar chunks prevents children from labor-intensive letter-by-letter decoding.
+Reduced Cognitive Load: Recognizing familiar chunks reduces the need for labor-intensive letter-by-letter decoding.

 Research Support: